oliviercardoen/backbone-courseplanner/README.md

 backbone-courseplanner
 ======================

-CoursePlanner is demo app for course and curriculum management created with Backbone.js and Slim Framework.
+CoursePlanner is demo client side app for course and curriculum management created with Backbone.js and Courseplanner API.